Open Farm Sunday – 11th June 2017

 Opening time: 1100 – 1600

-Brief overview of your event Self-guided treks followed by tastings of the 2 wines on sale throughout the day with a guided tour at 1300.
+Brief overview of your event: Self-guided treks followed by tastings of the 4 wines produced throughout the day with a guided tour at 1300.
 Interesting for those with an interest in vine growing, wine production and marketing and in wildlife.
 The interesting garden will also be open and there is plenty of room for picnicking in the vineyard if visitors so desire.

 Keith Willingale, proprietor of Bow-in-the-Cloud Vineyard: “There is a lot to discover about the world of viticulture, which is a rapidly growing activity in the UK – so do come and join us on Open Farm Sunday and find out more!
 We are really looking forward to welcoming everyone and showing them around the vineyard.
 Visitors should be aware that there will not be any tanks to look at as we sub-contract the vinification of the grapes.

 We enjoy working with, rather than in spite of, the resident wildlife.
 Deer graze the vineyard and rabbits live in the barn; badgers roam freely and even help to excavate Roman archaeology – we have some shards of pottery available for viewing.
 Some areas of the vineyard are left alone for the wildlife to enjoy.